 The "principles having to do with the chatain" (book 7) is properly speaking a misnomer.
-The chapter itself specifies that is deals with "the way to solve cases by the simple mode of chatain", which turns out to be what Fibonacci calls the "rule of proportion" (cf. above, p.
-87), demonstrated by means of line diagrams.
+The chapter itself specifies that it deals with "the way to solve cases by the simple mode of chatain", which turns out to be what Fibonacci calls the "rule of proportion" (cf. above, p.
+86), demonstrated by means of line diagrams.

 One of Fibonacci's examples of this method, we may remember from p.
-83, speaks of selling three pearls in Constantinople, and an alternative solution by means of regula recta was given in the Liber abbaci.
+82, speaks of selling three pearls in Constantinople, and an alternative solution by means of regula recta was given in the Liber abbaci.
 Benedetto repeats the problem (with a minor numerical change and as dealing with "precious stones") on fol.
-182 but gives the solution by means of modo retto, using the occasion to introduce this "almost universal" method.
+182^v but gives the solution by means of modo retto, using the occasion to introduce this "almost universal" method.

 Throughout this chapter there are many marginal calculations, and often these spread into the text column (line diagrams only appear on fol.
 172^{r-v}).
 In some of the latter cases it can be seen that space was prepared for them, meaning that the text was written first; such calculations are clearly meant to inform the reader, Benedetto did not need them himself.
-Elsewhere, as we shall see, it is obvious that complex calculations were made first and the text written afterwards, proving that Benedetto did not copy but worked on revealing his source; he appears to distinguish inspiration from philologically faithful copying.
+Elsewhere, as we shall see, it is obvious that complex calculations were made first and the text written afterwards, proving that Benedetto did not copy but worked on his own.^[427]